Nexmo/nexmo-developer/_documentation/client-sdk/in-app-voice/code-snippets/reject-call.md

 # Reject a Call

-In this Code Snippet you will see how to reject a Call, before it was answered.
+In this code snippet you will see how to reject a Call, before it was answered.

 > The concept of rejecting a call does not exist on Android devices.
 Instead, it uses the same functionality as hanging up a call.
 See the [Hangup Code Snippet](/client-sdk/in-app-voice/code-snippets/hangup-call) for more information.